vippsas/vipps-recurring-api/how-it-works/vipps-recurring-api-variable-howitworks.md

 ## 6. Due charges

-Upcoming charges is displayed in Vipps or MobilePay for the user to see.
+Upcoming charges are displayed in Vipps or MobilePay for the user to see.
 If a charge fails for any reason and there is retry days left, a failure text is visible for the user on the charge.
 This text will explain to the user what went wrong and how they can fix it.